SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 * Add Hystrix Metrics stream service to the service container
 * Use Hystrix Request context middleware in pipeline
-* Start Hystrix Metrics stream

-To add the metrics stream to the service container, you must use the `AddHystrixMetricsStream()` extension method in the `ConfigureService()` method in your `Startup` class, as follows:
+To add the metrics stream to the service container, you must use the `AddHystrixMetricsStreams()` extension method in the `ConfigureService()` method in your `Startup` class, as follows:

 ```csharp
 using Steeltoe.CircuitBreaker.Hystrix;